SeriousOldMan/Simulator-Controller/Docs/Customizing Assistants.md

 	   [?Track.Grip = Wet] => (Call: Assistant.Speak("It will be too wet.
 I will come up with a new strategy.")), (Call: Assistant.Call(planPitstop))

    Here you can use (Call: *Assistant.Call*(function, p1, ..., pn)), if more than 6 arguments should be passed to the function.
 Same applies to any other of the above *calls*.

+   Good to know: During the execution of a rule you can use the *execute* action / predicate not only to call batch files and executable, but you can also run any script defined in the *Lua* scripting language.
+The arguments passed to the script will be available in the global array *Arguments*.
+Since the script is run in the host process it will have access to the same global functions as defined for "Assistant Script" *Action Type* below.

 4. Equally useful as "Assistant Rule" is "Assistant Script" and since *Lua* is a widespread scripting language, it may be more accessible to the typical user.
 When defining the script for a custom action, you can use the following functions to connect to the given Assistant or even the "Simulator Controller.exe" process: